TPLxxA/project/PROCESS.md

 # Mon 22:
 Current issues:
-- Cannot listen for bootstrap dropdown click event, meaning I can't update the data
+- !!!!!!!!!
+Cannot listen for bootstrap dropdown click event, meaning I can't update the data
-- Table won't appear (but probably works under the hood)
+- !!!!!!!
+Table won't appear (but probably works under the hood)
 - Selecting month via line chart is counterintuitive, should use dropdown or slider instead
 - Text in pie charts is ugly, should fix with tooltip
+- x axis on line chart should display months, but doesn't yet

+Fixed issues:
-- None of the graphs have legends yet
+- None of the graphs have legends yet.
+-- Opted to only make legend for bar chart, as I felt like the other graphs didn't need one (maybe pie chart but in a different format than the traditional legend)

 Done:
 - Made github pages
-- Added colors to bar chart corresponding to matchup vs. Landorus-T
+- Added colors to bar chart corresponding to matchup vs. Landorus-T so it's easy to understand